annan-dejene/NASA-APOD/README.md

 This React.js application fetches and displays the Astronomy Picture of the Day (APOD) from NASA's API.
 Users can view the picture along with a descriptive text explaining the image.
 Additionally, users can select a date to see the corresponding Astronomy Picture of the Day for that date.

+## Live Demo

+Check out the live demo of the application [here](https://nasa-apod-viewer.netlify.app/).

 ## Features

 - **Fetch and Display APOD**: Automatically fetches and displays the Astronomy Picture of the Day.